Jamal Lowe: Swansea City

 On 27 August 2020, Lowe joined Championship club Swansea City for £800,000, signing a three-year contract with an option of a further year.
 He scored his first goal for Swansea in a 2–0 win over Wycombe Wanderers on 26 September 2020.

 AFC Bournemouth

 On 31 August 2021, Lowe signed a three-year contract with Swansea's Championship rivals AFC Bournemouth, joining for a reported fee of £1.5 million.

 Queens Park Rangers (loan)

 On 11 January 2023, Lowe joined EFL Championship promotion hopefuls Queens Park Rangers on a six-month loan deal.

 Swansea City (loan)

 On 5 June 2024, Bournemouth announced the player would leave in the summer when his contract expired.

 Sheffield Wednesday

 On 30 June 2024, Sheffield Wednesday confirmed he would be signing for the club.
 He made his Wednesday debut against Plymouth Argyle on 11 August 2024, scoring the first goal as they went on to win the game 4–0.
+Following the end of the 2025–26 season, it was confirmed that he had triggered an automatic contract renewal keeping him at Wednesday until the summer of 2027.

+He started the 2026–27 season in bright form, playing either on the right or through the middle, he scored 3 goals and an assist in the opening 3 games which saw him win the EFL League One Player of the Month award for August.